 The Difference Between a Detox and a Cleanse

 There is a distinct difference between a detox and a cleanse.
 Consider this analogy: picture a long hallway with Mr. Janitor sweeping and scrubbing after a busy day.
 This is what a cleanse does—it simply cleans the hallway.
 Now imagine that same hallway lined with doors.
 Each door gives entrance to a room.
-This time Mr. Janitor not only sweeps and scrubs the hallway, but he also opens the doors and sweeps and scrubs the rooms that line the hallway.
+This time, Mr. Janitor not only sweeps and scrubs the hallway but also opens the doors and sweeps and scrubs the rooms that line the hallway.
 This is what a detox accomplishes.

 The Wellness Way Approach to Detoxification

 At The Wellness Way, our doctors take a comprehensive approach to detoxification, looking at the body from a vitalistic standpoint.
 Like a Swiss watch, each organ and system in the body affects one another.
 Based on an individual’s whole health picture, our doctors will tailor a detox protocol designed to boost the eliminative capacity of the liver, intestines, kidneys, lungs, and skin with a specialized diet and supportive customized nutritional therapies.
 This comprehensive approach prevents the unwanted side effects common to other fasting or detoxing protocols and creates a powerful health recovery event.